Hafizamariaiqbal/Federated-Learning-with-LLMs-using-Flower/README.md

-# Federated Learning with LLMs using Flower
+# Federated Learning with LLM using Flower

 This project demonstrates **federated fine-tuning of a pre-trained LLM** (`DistilBERT`) for **text classification (sentiment analysis)** using the [Flower](https://flower.dev) federated learning framework.